SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 ## Output
 Print one line on the console:
-- If your budget is greater than or equal to the price of the series: `You bought all the series and left with {money left}$`
+- If your budget is greater than or equal to the price of the series: `You bought all the series and have {money left}$ left.`
 - If your budget is less than the price of the series: `You need {money needed}$ more to buy the series!`

 The result must be formatted to two digits after the decimal point.